microsoft/vscode-docs/docs/other/mnstshlylh/unity.md

 1. Install the [.NET Core SDK](https://dotnet.microsoft.com/download), which includes the Runtime and the `dotnet` command.

-1. [Windows only] Logout or restart Windows to allow changes to `%PATH%` to take effect.
+منصة-شليله] Logout or restart Windows to allow changes to `%PATH%` to take effect.

-1. [macOS only] To avoid seeing "Some projects have trouble loading.
+1. [منصة-شليله] To avoid seeing "Some projects have trouble loading.
 Please review the output for more details", make sure to install the latest stable [Mono](https://www.mono-project.com/download/) release.

    **Note**: This version of Mono, which is installed into your system, will not interfere with the version of MonoDevelop that is installed by Unity.